Allorx/cpp-Projects/SDLParticles/README.md

 ![Alt Text](https://github.com/Allorx/cpp-Projects/blob/master/SDLParticles/sdl.gif)

-- Make sure SDL2 is installed with "brew install sdl2"
 - CMake is included for multiplatform compiling and building of app bundles

-- If opening Xcode project make sure library and header files are in the correct path and includes are correct i.e. "SDL2/SDL.h"
+- If opening Xcode project (needs independent setup) make sure library and header files are in the correct path and includes are correct i.e. "SDL2/SDL.h", make sure SDL2 is installed with "brew install sdl2"